 The City of Belle Isle adopts an annual appropriated budget for all governmental funds.
-A budgetary comparison statement has been provided for the general fund, debt service fund and special revenue funds to demonstrate compliance with this budget.
+A budgetary comparison statement has been provided for the general fund, debt service fund, stormwater fund, and special revenue funds to demonstrate compliance with this budget.
 Also, the Charter Schools adopt annual an appropriated budget for each school.
-The budget for each school is included in the Required Supplementary Information section after the Notes to the Financial Statements since both Charter Schools are major special revenue funds of the City.
-Separately issued audited financial statements for the Charter Schools are available from Ms. Ana Martinez at Academia Dade, LLC, 6340 Sunset Drive, Miami, Florida 33143.
+These budgets are not presented in these financial statements since both Charter Schools are discretely presented component units of the City.
+Separately issued audited financial statements for the Charter Schools are available from Ms. Ana Martinez at Academica Dade, LLC, 6340 Sunset Drive, Miami, Florida 33143.